-Here’s Why Permanent Daylight Savings Time Is a Bad Idea
+Here’s Why Permanent Daylight Saving Time Is a Bad Idea

 April 04, 2022

-You may enjoy the benefits of daylight savings time when the summer sun glimmers long into evening.
-And you may really dislike twice-yearly switching between daylight savings time and standard time.
+You may enjoy the benefits of daylight saving time when the summer sun glimmers long into evening.
+And you may really dislike twice-yearly switching between daylight saving time and standard time.

-Is year-round daylight savings time the answer?
+Is year-round daylight saving time the answer?
 Doctors and other health experts say no.

-In fact, many have voiced opposition to a bill passed by the U.S. Senate that would make daylight savings time permanent.
+In fact, many have voiced opposition to a bill passed by the U.S. Senate that would make daylight saving time permanent.

-Studies have shown accidents and heart attacks increase the week after we spring forward to daylight savings time.
+Studies have shown accidents and heart attacks increase the week after we spring forward to daylight saving time.

-But the better option would be permanent standard time, not permanent daylight savings time, he says.
+But the better option would be permanent standard time, not permanent daylight saving time, he says.

 “It would be helpful to standardize time as much as we can,” he says.
 “From a biological and medical viewpoint, ’fall back time’, or permanent standard time, is more beneficial and more aligned with our internal circadian clocks.”